NHACP-IF/NHACP-specification/nhacp-specification.md

 to the block size.
 Reads that originate beyond the end-of-file MUST result in 0 bytes being returned.

-The maximum payload langth for a STORAGE-GET-BLOCK is 8192 bytes.
-Network adapters MUST return an error for STORAGE-GET-BLOCK requests whose block length field exceeds this value.
+The maximum data length for a STORAGE-GET-BLOCK is 8192 bytes.
+Network adapters MUST return an ERROR response with error code EINVAL for STORAGE-GET requests whose length field exceeds this value.

 | Name         | Type | Notes                            |
 |--------------|------|----------------------------------|